Tulsene/LazyWhale/README.md

 LW is a simple script compatible with ccxt marketplaces, as of now only bittrex and zebitex have been tested.

-**Diclaimer** : extensives tests have been made by hand.
+**Disclaimer** : extensive tests have been made by hand.
 There is no unit tests or functional tests.

-## Instalation for linux
+## Installation for linux
 ### Prerequisite
 #### Python >= 3.6